 What are the Best Shoes for Outdoor Pickleball?

-Best Pickleball Shoes for Women on Indoor Wood/Composite Gym Floors
+Best Pickleball Shoes for Indoor Wood/Composite Gym Floors

 How Often Should Pickleball Shoes be Replaced?